Jkw1968/barracuda-revisited/README.md

 <h2><em>Theme For Fish-Shell much like BudSpencer but better in my opinion</em></h2>

 <p>
 This theme is a fork of barracuda theme for fish-shell.
-It was originally authored by Marvin Eversley Silva meverss@gmail.com.
+It was originally authored by Marvin Eversley Silva<a href="meverss@gmail.com">meverss@gmail.com</a>

 The potential for this theme is almost endless which is why I've started putting time into this project.
 <p>